ayayaakasvin/gomig/README.md

-# Go Migration Tool
+# Golang Migration Tool

 Go Migration Tool is a command-line utility for managing database migrations.
-It supports running SQL migration scripts to apply or rollback changes to a PostgreSQL database.
+It supports running SQL migration scripts to apply or rollback changes to databases.

 ## Features

-- Connect to a PostgreSQL database
+- Connect to a database and run migrations
 - Apply (`up`) or rollback (`down`) SQL migration scripts
 - Handle single SQL files or directories containing multiple SQL files

-## Use --help to check for options
+- Supports **PostgreSQL, MySQL, and SQLite3** (currently)

+## Prerequisites

+- Go **1.23.6** or higher
+- PostgreSQL, MySQL, or SQLite3 (depending on your target database)

+## Installation

+### Using "go install"

+`go install github.com/ayayaakasvin/gomig@latest`